Stochastic trace estimation for parameter-dependent matrices applied to spectral density approximation: Introduction

-\paragraph{New contributions.} We analyze three well-established randomized trace estimators when they are applied to parameter-dependent matrices with constant randomness (with respect to $t$): The Girard-Hutchinson estimator \cite{girard-1989-fast-montecarlo, hutchinson-1990-stochastic-estimator}, the trace of the Nyström low-rank approximation \cite{gittens-2013-revisiting-nystrom}, and the Nyström++ estimator \cite{persson-2022-improved-variants}.
+\paragraph{New contributions} We analyze three well-established randomized trace estimators when they are applied to arbitrary parameter-dependent matrices $\mtx{B}(t)$ with fixed randomness (with respect to $t$): The Girard-Hutchinson estimator \cite{girard-1989-fast-montecarlo, hutchinson-1990-stochastic-estimator}, the trace of the Nyström low-rank approximation \cite{gittens-2013-revisiting-nystrom}, and the Nyström++ estimator \cite{persson-2022-improved-variants}.
 Combined with Chebyshev approximation, this allows one to reuse the majority of computations across different values of the parameter $t$, making the estimators scale favorably with respect to the number of parameter evaluations.
-We propose several additional modifications to the methods from \cite{lin-2017-randomized-estimation} for the special case of approximating the smoothed spectral density $\phi_{\sigma}$ from~\refequ{equ:smoothed-spectral-density}.
+We propose several additional modifications to the methods from \cite{lin-2017-randomized-estimation} for the special case of approximating the smoothed spectral density $\phi_{\sigma}$ from~\cref{equ:smoothed-spectral-density}.
 In particular, we use a more rigorous approach that preserves non-negativity for approximating matrix functions in terms of Chebyshev polynomials.
 The resulting Chebyshev-Nyström++ estimator unifies all methods from~\cite{lin-2017-randomized-estimation} in a single algorithm.
-Combining our analysis of the randomized trace estimators with standard error bounds for Chebyshev approximation leads to~\refthm{thm:chebyshev-nystrom}, which shows that $\mathcal O(\varepsilon^{-1})$ matrix-vector products suffice to guarantee an error $\varepsilon$.
+Combining our analysis of the randomized trace estimators with standard error bounds for Chebyshev approximation leads to~\cref{thm:chebyshev-nystrom}, which shows that $\mathcal O(\varepsilon^{-1})$ matrix-vector products suffice to guarantee an error $\varepsilon$ in the $L^1$-norm, which parallels a similar result for the Wasserstein-1 metric \cite{braverman-2022-sublinear-timea}.

-\paragraph{Structure.} In \refsec{sec:analysis} we will analyze the error of three standard trace estimators --- the Girard-Hutchinson, Nyström, and Nyström++ estimators --- when they are applied to parameter-dependent matrices with constant random matrix.
-In \refsec{sec:application}, we propose and analyze the Chebyshev-Nyström++ estimator, which uses these estimators to approximate the smoothed spectral density of real symmetric matrices.
-Finally, we will illustrate and validate our developments for examples from various applications in \refsec{sec:results}.
+\paragraph{Structure} In \cref{sec:analysis} we will analyze the error of three standard trace estimators --- the Girard-Hutchinson, Nyström, and Nyström++ estimators --- when they are applied to parameter-dependent matrices with fixed random matrix.
+In \cref{sec:application}, we propose and analyze the Chebyshev-Nyström++ estimator, which uses these estimators to approximate the smoothed spectral density of real symmetric matrices.
+Finally, we will illustrate and validate our developments for examples from various applications in \cref{sec:results}.